Basic Facts

 Insomnia itself may be a symptom of an underlying medical condition.

-There are many medical conditions, such as chronic pain, reflux or Parkinson’s disease, that can lead to insomnia.
-Also, certain medications, such as those taken for high blood pressure or heart disease, can cause insomnia.
+Many medical conditions, such as chronic pain, reflux or Parkinson’s disease can lead to insomnia.
+Also, certain medications, especially those with stimulant properties.

 • Polysomnogram (PSG) – This is a nighttime study monitors sleep stages and cycles to identify when sleep patterns may be disrupted.
 The study records a variety of bodily functions during sleep such as the electrical activity of the brain, blood oxygen levels, heart rate, and breathing, as well as eye and leg movements.